postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/travis-ci.md

 ## Copying your Travis CI API Token

-1. Sign in to [Travis CI](https://app.travis-ci.com/account/preferences) and navigate to your account profile page.
+1. Sign in to [Travis CI](https://app.travis-ci.com/account/preferences) and go to your account profile page.
 1. Select the **Settings** tab, and then select **Copy Token**.

 ## Configuring Travis CI integration